koma75/crowdutil/README.md

     * params: directory,groupname
         * directory: target crowd directory (optional)
-            * if ommitted it will default to the -D option or the defaultDirectory specified in crowdutil.json
+            * if ommitted it will default to the -D option or the defaultDirectory specified in configuration file
         * groupname
 * remove-group
     * remove group from target directory
     * params: directory,groupname
         * directory: target crowd directory (optional)
-            * if ommitted it will default to the -D option or the defaultDirectory specified in crowdutil.json
+            * if ommitted it will default to the -D option or the defaultDirectory specified in configuration file
         * groupname
 * seq
     * wait for commands to finish and set to sequential execution mode